BradleyCodeU/bradleycodeu.github.io/_gdad/html/foodChainGame.md

   - Replace the "bunny" with a carnivore/omnivore that will be the hero.
   - Replace the "clover" with a prey animal that is the prey of the hero.
   - Replace the "bee" with a predator animal that is the predator of the hero.
-  - Draw a background that represents the real habitat for animals in this food web
+  - Find or draw a background that represents the real habitat for animals in this food web
   - At the bottom-center of the screen rename your project and click the Save button.